dlp-kdd2022/dlp-kdd2022.github.io/index.md

 ## Topics of Interest
 Topics include but are not limited to deep learning based network architecture design, large scale deep learning training framework, high-performance online inference engine or toolkits that help breaking the black box of deep learning models, such as
+- Challenges and Risks of Deep Learning from High-Dimensional, Sparse, and Imbalanced Data
 - Large Scale User Response Prediction Modeling
-- Representation Learning for High-dimensional Sparse Data
+- Representation Learning for High-Dimensional, Sparse, and Imbalanced Data
+- Multi-domain generalization through Few-Shot Learning and Zero-Shot Learning
 - Embedding techniques, manifold learning and dictionary learning
+- Scalable, Distributed and Parallel Training System for Deep Learning
+- High Throughput and Low Latency Real-Time Serving Systems
+- Applications of Transfer Learning and Meta Learning for High-Dimensional, Sparse, and Imbalanced Data
 - User Behaviour Understanding
-- Large Scale Recommendation and Retrieval System
+- Large Scale Recommendation and Retrieval Systems
-- Model compression for industrial application
+- Model Compression for Industrial Applications
-- Scalable, Distributed and Parallel Training System for Deep Learning
-- High throughput and low latency real time Serving System
-- Applications of transfer learning, meta learning for sparse data
 - Auto Machine Learning, Auto feature selection
-- Explainable deep learning for high dimensional data
+- Explainable Deep Learning for High-Dimensional, Sparse, and Imbalanced Data
-- Data augmentation, Anomaly Detection for High-dimensional Sparse data
+- Data Augmentation and Anomaly Detection for High-Dimensional, Sparse, and Imbalanced Data
-- Generative Adversarial Network for sparse data
+- Generative Adversarial Networks for High-Dimensional, Sparse, and Imbalanced Data
+- Leveraging Insights from Traditional Machine Learning and Data Mining Approaches to Deal with High-Dimensional, Sparse, and Imbalanced Data in the Deep Learning World
+- Moral and Social Issues Related to the Applications of Models trained on High-Dimensional, Sparse, and Imbalanced Data
-- Other challenges encountered in real-world applications
+- Other Challenges Eencountered in Real-World Applications

 ## Call for papers